chinamike65/hugo-tuolesi/content/book3/book3en.md

 Anger not only destroys good fortune, but also leads to internal poison, which leads to aging and ugliness.

-Western scientists have studied that when a person is angry, collects his breath and breathes on a mouse, the mouse will die immediately, showing that angry people even have poisonous breath.
+Western scientists have studied that when a person is angry, if he collects his breath and breathes on a mouse, the mouse will die immediately, showing that angry people even have poisonous breath.

 A very beautiful person, if he loses his temper every day and always has anger on his face, will easily become ugly and will grow old very quickly.
-It is because of anger that produces internal poison.
+It is because the anger produces internal poison.

 When anger arises, thoughts of harm often arise along with it.
 For example, when you are angry, you may feel anger in your heart and hope that the other person will die.